 But in cases where it is less clear that a basic human right has been violated, such as in cases of deceptive research, disturbing research, or concerns over privacy, we need to decide on a case-by-case basis whether the pursuit of the research agenda is worth the risks posed to individuals who are either subjects of the research or whose personal details are central to the research project.
 Here, both the social/ethical values and the value of the knowledge must be considered carefully.
 Both have a legitimate place on the table.

-Illegitimate Roles
+1.2Illegitimate Roles

 In addition to these proper roles for values in the shaping of methodology, there is another way in which values could influence methodological choice that is more fraught.
 Instead of running roughshod over human rights or creating moral concerns over the method of producing knowledge, a scientist could be tempted to produce a methodology that will ensure a particular result.
 Here, the value of knowledge itself, that it is produced in a genuine attempt to gain understanding, is violated in favor of a preferred societal outcome.
 An example will help to illustrate why this is not acceptable.